 - throat irritation

 Some nasal sprays contain antihistamines, which work to reduce congestion caused by an allergic immune response.

-Sprays containing azelastine (Astelin and Astepro) have proven to be very safe.
-Studies show that azelastine nasal spray is more effective than oral antihistamines like Benadryl and some corticosteroid nasal sprays.
+Sprays containing azelastine (Astelin and Astepro) have proven to be very safe. show that azelastine nasal spray is more effective than oral antihistamines like Benadryl and some corticosteroid nasal sprays.